Film, Television and Moving Image MA

 The course was an invaluable learning experience for me and one that I strongly recommend to anyone endeavouring to pursue a career in the film, television or multimedia industries.

-After submitting this script to the Bahamas International Film Festival, I won the writers residency programme competition and had the opportunity to meet and workshop with industry professionals who gave me great feedback about my work.
+After submitting a script I wrote on the course to the Bahamas International Film Festival, I won the writers residency programme competition and had the opportunity to meet and workshop with industry professionals who gave me great feedback about my work.

 I am currently in pre-production for a short film I have written and will direct and have also been appointed as a Creative Director responsible for overseeing works by other aspiring Bahamian filmmakers and visual creators.